 If applying through Spalding’s online application system, your applicant portal “My Account” page is the place to view, update and submit information to your application.
 You have access to:

 - Upload supplemental documents required for admission

-You will be notified by August 23, 2018 of our admissions decision.
+All applicants will be notified by August 31, 2018 of our admissions decisions.